thu-ml/RoboticsDiffusionTransformer/README.md

       INSTRUCTION = "Pick up the black marker on the right and put it into the packaging box on the left."

       # Note: if your GPU VRAM is less than 24GB,
-      # it is recommanded to enable offloading by specifying an offload directory.
+      # it is recommended to enable offloading by specifying an offload directory.
       OFFLOAD_DIR = None  # Specify your offload directory here, ensuring the directory exists.

       # ...